 We started Handwrytten seven years ago with a passion for handwritten correspondence, and a mission to bring back handwritten communication to business.
-We knew that if we made it easy for people to send handwritten notes, through innovative tools and integrations, easy-to-use platforms, and great customer service, we could build a viable niche business and dominate the market.
+We knew that if we made it easy for people to send handwritten notes, through direct mail automation tools and integrations, easy-to-use platforms, and great customer service, we could build a viable niche business and dominate the market.

 Now, we handle over 250,000 written pieces per month and are the largest player in our space.
 To accomplish this goal, we had to fully vertically integrate, develop all of the technology ourselves, and truly take a first-principles approach to architecting the company.
 The complexities we encounter at our scale are very different than the issues we encountered a few years ago when we were producing 10,000 cards per month.